 Other inflatable cats are a bit smaller, but they can be found with animated heads and glowing eyes.
 For a more threatening feel, add this inflatable cat to your yard.
 Don’t forget to pick up a soundtrack of cats to play while you’re doling out treats.

 Looking for a more realistic cat?
-A realistic rubber black cat will cause any auriliphobe (that’s someone who is afraid of cats) to stay off the porch.
-These rubber black cats are so realistic they’re used as props in haunted houses around the world!
+This pack of black cat silhouette yard signs will cause any auriliphobe (that’s someone who is afraid of cats) to keep away!

 However you choose to show off your love of Halloween, make sure you and your real-life cats are safe inside your home come the witching hour.
 Happy decorating!